moneyadviceservice/directories_spike_stylesheets/README.md

-# directories_spile_stylesheets
+# directories_spike_stylesheets

+This is the code relating to a [Spike](https://maps.tpondemand.com/entity/11205-spike-investigate-styled-components-library-1) to investigate the best way to incorporate stylesheets into the Directories project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Setting up

-In the project directory, you can run:
+In the project directory, run: `npm start`

-### `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

+====

+## Available Scripts

 ### `yarn test`